Please select from the topics below. If you cannot find the answer you are looking for, please contact us.

 The students will have one full day excursion per week, usually to a city or large town, and one half day excursion per week to a place of interest near to the centre.

-Each centre goes to different destinations.
-Please see the sample programmes in the download section for the particular centre the student is going to.
+Each centre's students visit different locations.
+Please see the sample programme for the centre the student is going to.

-The price of optional excursions usually vary between £25 and £45, depending on the destination and entrances included.
-Groups can get quotations in advance or when on-site in the centre.
 Twin will arrange extra optional excursions if there are enough people wishing to go.
 For this reason, any optional excursion available will be advertised in the centre and individual students (and groups) can book when in the centre.
 Groups may request a quote in advance to organise an optional excursion prior to arrival.

 Special dietary requirements are catered for where available, but advance notice must be given in order to notify catering staff.
 Please note that dietary-specific catering may not be available in every centre.
 Please contact us for further information.